-In addition to the above job duties, Transportation Inspector's conduct fixed roadside inspection operations.
-These are known as "strike teams" and they are conducted in remote areas where there are no ports of entry facilities and also to address areas where safety related crashes are occurring.
+In addition to the above job duties, Transportation Inspectors conduct fixed roadside inspection operations known as "strike teams".
+These operations are conducted in remote areas where there are no ports of entry facilities and areas where safety related crashes are occurring.
 At these roadside locations employees may be joined by our law enforcement personnel for joint inspection operations.
-These roadside inspections include but are not limited to Level 1 safety inspections on vehicles which may otherwise not be contacted by any certified employees.
-At these operation, vehicles may be screened by our roadside electronic screening devices, the thermal imaging brake screening (TIBS), and also our portable smart roadside equipment.
+The roadside inspections include but are not limited to Level 1 safety inspections on vehicles, which may otherwise not be contacted by any certified employees.
+At these operations, vehicles may be screened by our roadside electronic screening devices, the thermal imaging brake screening (TIBS), and our portable smart roadside equipment.